Skip to main content

 article 93 of the LIRPF is modified by section Five of the Third Final Provision of Law 28/2022, so that,

-A new fifty-third Additional Provision is added by section Six of the Third Final Provision of Law 28/2022, by which,
+A new Additional Provision fifty-third is added by section Six of the Third Final Provision of Law 28/2022, by which,

 CORPORATION TAX

-article 7 of Law 28/2022 on the taxation of emerging companies establishes that,
+Article of Law 28/2022 on the taxation of emerging companies establishes that,

 INCOME TAX FOR NON-RESIDENTS

-The Second Final Provision of Law 28/2022, of December 21, introduces the following modification in the consolidated text of the Non-Resident Income Tax Law , approved by Royal Legislative Decree 5/2004, of March 5 (TRLIRNR).
+The Second Final Provision of Law 28/2022, of December 21, introduces the following modification in the consolidated text of the Non-Resident Income Tax Law, approved by Royal Legislative Decree 5/2004, of March 5 (TRLIRNR).

-1. Exemption from work income in kind
+1. Exemption from income from work in kind

-letter a) of section 1 of article 14 of the TRLIRNR is modified by the Second Final Provision of Law 28/2022, being worded as follows:
+Letter ) of section 1 of article 14 of the TRLIRNR is modified by the Second Final Provision of Law 28/2022, being worded as follows:

-• The provision of preschool, infant, primary, compulsory secondary, high school and vocational training services by authorized educational centers to the children of their employees, free of charge or at a price lower than the normal market price.
+• The provision of preschool, infant, primary, compulsory secondary, high school and vocational training services by authorized educational centers, to the children of their employees, free of charge or at a price lower than the normal market price.

 Ley 28/2022, de 21 de diciembre,